-Rei stole a glance at Ami’s hand when the blunette caught her in the act and shooed Rei’s face away.
+Rei stole a glance at Ami’s hand when the blunette caught her in the act and shoved Rei away.

 Rei laughed, “Yeah, but I think those four were just itching to get away with all the battles we’ve been fighting.
 One after another after another, we’ve hardly had a chance to do much else.”

-Usagi and Mamoru joined the game, “The battle with Chaos and Galaxia was the toughest one we’ve had to date,” spoke Usagi softly.
-“It’s as if each enemy we face is so much more powerful than the last . . .
+Usagi and Mamoru joined the game, “Regardless, the battle with Chaos and Galaxia was the toughest one we’ve had to date,” spoke Usagi softly.
+“I’m constantly afraid that’s it’s only a matter of time until we face someone who is more powerful than even they were . . .
 I don’t even want to think of what could be more powerful than Chaos and Galaxia.”

 Everyone became momentarily silent.
 No one liked to recall the day they all died, and it wasn’t the first time either.
 Ami noticed the dark look hovering in Usagi’s eyes and placed a hand on top of hers.
 Ami knew that deep down Usagi blamed herself for their deaths, but it wasn’t like that at all.
 Of course, Usagi would never see it that way.

-Usagi’s crystal eyes met up with Ami’s aqua blue ones, “We pulled through it didn’t we?”
+Usagi’s crystal blue eyes met with Ami’s deep aqua blues, “We pulled through it didn’t we?”